danielfm/danielfm.github.io/portfolio.md

   </div>
 </div>

-Although the input and target images can be customized, the goal of this hack was to paint [Mona Lisa](http://en.wikipedia.org/wiki/Mona_Lisa) using a corpus of 3,588 images of Pablo Picasso's paintings and drawings as pixels in the target image.
+Although the input and target images can be customized to produce any image, the goal of this hack was to paint
+[Mona Lisa](http://en.wikipedia.org/wiki/Mona_Lisa) using a corpus of 3,588 images of Pablo Picasso's paintings and drawings as pixels in the target image.

 The resulting file, a 13,960x20,800 JPEG image, can be downloaded from the project's repository as a 7zip archive.